Stacktical/stacktical.github.io/_posts/2021-03-25-stacktical-dsla-protocol-mainnet-deep-dive-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi.md

 DSLA Protocol v1 introduces a series of in-house innovations:

-* **Risk Prediction Markets**, enabling developers, users, and liquidity providers to trade risk with each other using Decentralized Service Level Agreements (SLA);
+* **Risk Hedging**, enabling developers, users, and liquidity providers to trade risk with each other using Decentralized Service Level Agreements (SLA);

 * **Reliability Forecasts**, enabling third-party risk assessment at a glance, through the wisdom of the SLA marketplace and its participants;

-* **Leveraged Risk Trading**, enabling developers, users, and liquidity providers to better market their SLA contracts and modulate the cost of SLA premiums;
+* **Leveraged Premiums**, enabling developers, users, and liquidity providers to better market their SLA contracts and modulate the cost of SLA premiums;

-* **SLA Futures Positions**, tokenised LONG/SHORT positions issued to the SLA creator taking on risk (LONG), or to SLA users offsetting risk (SHORT);

-* **A Triple Token Design**, to separate the functions of SLA enforcement, and tokenisation of LONG/SHORT SLA positions;
+* **A Triple Token Design**, to separate the functions of SLA enforcement, and tokenisation of SLA positions;

-* **SLA Staking Rewards**, to incentivise the creation of decentralized service level agreements, and the availability of subsequent reliability forecasts;
+* **SLA Maintenance Rewards**, to incentivise the creation of decentralized service level agreements, and the availability of subsequent reliability forecasts;

 * **Native Token Burns**, everytime a SLA is verified, to ensure the long-term sustainability of DSLA Protocol and utility of DSLA Token;